Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 All classifier type declarations, built-in or user-defined, create non-nullable types, i.e., types which cannot hold `null` value at runtime.

 To specify a nullable version of type `T`, one needs to use `T?` as a type.
-Redundant nullability specifiers are ignored --- `T???` is equivalent to `T?`.
+Redundant nullability specifiers are ignored --- `T???` is the same as `T?`.

+TODO(Equivalent or the same?
+These are two very different things as we have a-little-bit-broken equivalence)

 > Note: informally, question mark means "$T?$ may hold values of type $T$ or value `null`"